-Tasks Reference Prepare data sources, such as Concentrators, to use for your ESA Corn Rules.
+Tasks Reference Prepare data sources, such as Concentrators, to use for your ESA Correlation Rules.
 Refer to Broker and Concentrator Configuration Guide 2.
 Configure notifications for the ESA Correlation service.
 Refer to Notification Methods 3.
-Download Event Stream Analysis rules using Live.
-Configure the Live Rule parameters for your environment.
-Refer to Download Configurable RSA Live Rules 4.
-Create ESA rule deployments: Choose ESA Rules and the appropriate service to use in the ESA rule deployment.
-For NetWitness Platform 1 later, you must also choose the data sources to use for these rules.
-D 1 4 C4 5.
-Deploy ESA rule deployments.
-Refer to ESA Rule Deployment Steps 6.
-View ESA alerts in the Respond view.
-Refer to the NetWitness Respond User Guide
+Working with Event Stream Analysis rules using Live.
+Configure the Live ESA Rule parameters for your environment.
+Refer to Working with RSA ESA Live Rules.
+4. Create ESA rule deployments: Choose ESA Rules and the appropriate ESA service to use in the ESA rule deployment.
+Refer to Create a Deployment topic in Live Services Management Guide.
+5. Deploy ESA rule deployments.
+Refer to Create a Deployment topic in Live Services Management Guide.
+6. View ESA alerts in the Respond view.
+Refer to the NetWitness Respond User Guide.

-^{}ESA rule deployments are groups of ESA Rules that are processed by an ESA service, such as the ESA Correlation service in NetWitness Platform version 11.3 and later.
+\ESA rule deployments are groups of ESA Rules that are processed by an ESA service, such as the ESA Correlation service in NetWitness version 11.3 and later.